-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 Our analysis revealed that, in the vast majority of places, ozone pollution decreased by 15% or less, a clear indication that improving air quality will take much more than cleaning up tailpipes of passenger cars.

-In cities like Los Angeles, stubbornly poor air quality during the lockdown underscored how vast fleets of trucks are a dominant source of pollution.
+In cities such as Los Angeles, stubbornly poor air quality during the coronavirus lockdown underscored how vast fleets of trucks are a dominant source of pollution.
 In industrial cities like Houston, refineries and petrochemical plants spew considerable air pollution.
 And in Pittsburgh and across a swath of the eastern U.S., much of the air pollution still comes from burning coal.

-Scientists say those cities, where air pollution often exceeds federal health standards, will likely have to change the way they generate power, manufacture goods and move those goods around, if they hope to have healthy air.
+Scientists say those cities, where air pollution often exceeds federal health standards, will likely have to change the way they generate power, manufacture goods and move those goods around if they hope to have healthy air.

 "I think it's a really important [question] to think about: What can we learn from decreases in traffic pollution?" says Jenna Krall, a statistician and air pollution expert at George Mason University.
 "It will give us more information about what these pollution mixtures could look like [with] fewer people driving."